JohnasonY/Frontend-Master/CodePath/web102/Project5_DataDashboard/README.md

 Submitted by: **Jiaxing Rong**

-This web app: **A Pokémon data dashboard that fetches Pokémon from PokeAPI and allows users to search, filter, and compare Pokémon information.**
+This web app: **A Pokemon data dashboard that fetches Pokemon from PokeAPI and allows users to search, filter, and compare Pokémon information.**

 Time spent: **5** hours spent in total